Lepsius Standard Alphabet: Vowels

 Vowel length is indicated by a macron (ā) or a breve (ă) for long and short vowels, respectively.
 Open vowels are marked by a line under the letter (e̱), while a dot below the letter makes it a close vowel (ẹ).
 Rounded front vowels are written with an umlaut (ö /[ø]/ and ü /[y]/), generally above, but below when the space above the letter is needed for vowel length marks (thus ṳ̄ or ṳ̆).
 Unrounded back vowels are indicated by a 'hook' (ogonek) on ę or į.
 Central vowels may be written as one of these series, or as reduced vowels.

 As in the International Phonetic Alphabet, nasal vowels get a tilde (ã).

-A small circle below a letter is used to mark both the schwa (e̥, also ḁ etc. for other reduced vowels) and syllabic consonants (r̥ or l̥, for instance).
+A small circle below a letter is used to mark both the schwa (e̥, also ḁ, i̥, u̥ etc. for other reduced vowels) and syllabic consonants (r̥ or l̥, for instance).

 Diphthongs do not receive any special marking, they are simply juxtaposed (ai /[ai̯]/).
 A short sign can be used to distinguish which element of the diphthong is the on- or off-glide (uĭ, ŭi).
 Vowels in hiatus can be indicated with a diaeresis when necessary (aï /[a.i]/).